beeware/toga/docs/tutorial/tutorial-4.rst

 1. We first define the drawing operations we want to perform in a new function::

-     def draw_tiberius(self):
+    def draw_eyes(self):
-        tiberius_context = self.canvas.create_context()
+        with self.canvas.fill(color='rgba(255, 255, 255, 1)') as eye_whites:
-        with self.canvas.context(tiberius_context):
+            eye_whites.arc(58, 92, 15)
-           self.fill_head()
+            eye_whites.arc(88, 92, 15, math.pi, 3 * math.pi)

-Notice that we also created and used a new context called tiberius_context.
-This is optional and the default root context will be used if no context is created.
+Notice that we also created and used a new fill context called eye_whites.
+The "with" keyword that is used for the fill operation causes everything draw using the context to be filled with a color.
+In this example we filled two circular eyes with the color white.

 2. Next we create a new Canvas::